Special Educational Needs

 Communication and Autism Team

-Please find below a link to a series of parental workshops which have been designed for parents who want to increase their understanding of autism.
+Please find below a link to a series of parental workshops which have been designed for parents who want to increase their understanding of supporing the child with special educational needs.

 Speech and Language Support